 Delicately crisp on the outside and tender on the inside bursting with blueberries and lemon zest, these Blueberry Lemon Biscuits are the perfect breakfast.
 These drop biscuits are too good to be true!
-If you love these, you will also love my Blueberry Lemon Layer Cake, Lemon Blueberry Cake and Orange Blueberry Muffins.

 I am very excited about these biscuits- not just because they’re crazy good, but because they’re just so darn simple!
 I recipe test a lot, like a lot.
 Days are spent in the kitchen measuring and baking and cleaning, then doing it all over again.
 I’m not gonna lie, it can be tedious and frustrating when a recipe just doesn’t seem to want to come together.